pip-services/pip-services-docs/content/en/dart/tutorials/data_microservice/step1.md

 gitUrl: "https://github.com/pip-services-samples/pip-samples-beacons-dart"
 ---

-Before we start actually writing our microservice, we need to first set up our environment and create a directory structure in the project’s folder.
+Before we start actually writing our microservice, we need to create a directory structure in the project’s folder.

-To set up our environment, we’ll need to install all the necessary tools, as described on the [Setup environment](../../../getting_started/setup_environment) page.

-Don’t forget to select the programming language that you plan on using.

 Create a folder for the project and, inside it, a directory structure to match the one below: